MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 To ensure a steady frame rate on the app with varying rendering conditions, like a cloudy vs. clear view, we introduced adaptive rendering.

-The first step of adaptive rendering is to measure GPU.
-We inserted custom code into the GPU command buffer at the beginning and end of a rendered frame, to capture both the left and right eye screen time.
+The first step of adaptive rendering is to measure performance.
+We inserted custom code into the command buffer at the beginning and end of a rendered frame, to capture both the left and right eye screen time.

 Compare the rendering time to the desired refresh rate to show how close you come to dropping frames.
 When you come close to dropping frames, you can adapt rendering to be faster.